cisagov/ScubaGear/README.md

         <img src="https://img.shields.io/badge/ScubaGear-v1.2.0-%2328B953?labelColor=%23005288" /></a>
 </p>

-Developed by CISA, ScubaGear is an assessment tool that verifies a Microsoft 365 (M365) tenant’s configuration conforms to the policies described in the Secure Cloud Business Applications ([SCuBA](https://cisa.gov/scuba)) Security Configuration Baseline [documents](https://github.com/cisagov/ScubaGear/tree/main/baselines).
+Developed by CISA, ScubaGear is an assessment tool that verifiesthat  a Microsoft 365 (M365) tenant’s configuration conforms to the policies described in the Secure Cloud Business Applications ([SCuBA](https://cisa.gov/scuba)) Security Configuration Baseline [documents](https://cisagov.github.io/ScubaGear/baselines).

+> **NOTE**: This documentation can be read using [GitHub Pages](https://cisagov.github.io/ScubaGear).

 ## Table of Contents <!-- omit in toc -->
 - [M365 Product License Assumptions](#m365-product-license-assumptions)